 Investment

-Investor State Dispute Settlement, which gives investors the right to sue governments for their actions in the public interest in private offshore tribunal, is still there.
+Investor State Dispute Settlement, which gives investors the right to sue governments for their actions in the public interest in private offshore tribunals, is still there.
 We analyse this in more detail below.
 In addition, the weak ability of the government to screen business takeovers and other incoming overseas investment is weakened further by exempting investment under $200 million, up from $100 million (this will also apply to China).
 It bans a long list of conditions we might want to put on overseas investment to improve its frequently low quality such as requiring it to use the latest technology or (even in exchange for a subsidy) to export a certain proportion of its products or use a proportion of local materials or content.
 These constraints apply not only to investors from the other TPPA-11 countries, but investors from all countries in the world.

 Services, Finance